-UpdateShardCount provides up to 2 calls per rolling 24-hour period.
+UpdateShardCount provides up to 2 calls per rolling 24-hour period per region.
 By default, the API can scale up to either your shard limit or 200 shards, whichever is lower.
 To request an increase in the call rate limit, the shard limit for this API, or your overall shard limit, use the Streams Limits form.

 Each shard can support up to 5 transactions per second for reads, up to a maximum total data read rate of 2 MB per second.